Stable-Baselines-Team/stable-baselines3-contrib/CONTRIBUTING.md

     a test to check that implementation works on program level (does not crash).
 2) Documentation
-  - Documentation quality should match that of stable-baselines3, with each algorithm containing its own README file, changelog, in-code documentation to clarify the flow of logic and report the expected results.
+  - Documentation quality should match that of stable-baselines3, with each algorithm containing its own documentation page, changelog, in-code documentation to clarify the flow of logic and report of the expected results.
 3) Consistency with stable-baselines3
   - To ease readibility, all contributions need to follow the code style (see below) and ideoms used in stable-baselines3.